srujanj18/CHATBOT/README.md

 - **JavaScript**: For handling client-side interactions and voice recognition.
 - **HTML/CSS**: For structuring and styling the web interface.
 - **LangChain**: For integrating language models.
+- **Hugging Face API**: For generating images based on user prompts.

 ## Requirements